The Research Centre for Longitudinal and Life Course Studies (CELLO) originated from the Panel Study on Belgian Households (PSBH).

 - Sociology of health and care.

 The Centre for Longitudinal and Life Course Studies (CELLO) is a research center that carries out fundamental and policy research in social demography and sociology of the family, health and welfare.
-Through her research will contribute to insights about CELLO gezinsdynamieken throughout the life span with particular focus on health, labor and intergenerational solidarity and the impact of meso and macro policies.
-Spearheads the themes are family formation and dissolution, the combination of work and family and the socialization of care maintained.
+Through her research CELLO contributes to insights about family dynamics throughout the life span with particular focus on health, labor and intergenerational solidarity and the impact of meso and macro policies.
+Key themes include family formation and dissolution, the combination of work and family and the socialization of care maintained.

-The centre uses for this quantitative and qualitative research methods that are used in a sophisticated manner to a wide range of data sources ranging from large-scale pan-European surveys on registry data for in-depth interviews.
+The centre continuously aims to raise its standards in research by using advanced quantitative and qualitative research methods.
+Its methodology draws from different data sources ranging from large scale European surveys on administrative data to in-depth interviews.
 CELLO is specialized in survey methodology, event history analysis and Grounded Theory methodology.
-The center collects include the Flemish SHARE data and is involved in the Generations and Gender Programme.
+The centre collects the Flemish SHARE data and is involved in the Generations and Gender Programme.